collaborativebioinformatics/Haploblock_Clusters_ElixirBH25/README.md

 This uses previously generated haploblock phased sequences (--merged_consensus_dir) and variant counts (--variant_counts), based on which it calculates MMSeqs parameters: min sequence identify and coverage fraction.
 For each haploblock it generates a cluster TSV file in directory **out_dir/clusters/**.

+### 3a.
+If you are not interested in SNPs, and only background haploblock clusters, you can stop here.

+#### 3a1.
+If you are interested in comparing these results to other groups of sequences, you can pull the cluster representatives from the merged fasta file.

 ### 4. Generate variant hashes